 The Personality of the Japanese Bobtail Cat

 The Japanese bobtail cat has a big, lovable personality.
 They are “people cats” and love being around people and interacting with them.
-They have even been known to try and converse with their owners.
+These friendly cats have even been known to try and converse with their owners.
 Meaning, if you talk to them or make noises with them it shouldn’t come as a surprise if they talk right back at you.

 This breed is also known for its a seemingly endless supply of energy.
 Which could be a lot more than you bargained for in some cases.
 What they provide in energy and rambunctiousness they make up for in interactions full of love and cuddling.